Corneal abrasion (scratch): First aid

 Use the following pointers to avoid making the injury worse:

-- Don't try to remove an object that is embedded in your eyeball or makes it difficult to close your eye.
+- Don't try to remove an object that is embedded in your eye or makes your eye difficult to close.

 - Don't rub your eye after an injury.

-- Don't touch your eyeball with cotton swabs, tweezers or other instruments.
+- Don't touch your eye with cotton swabs, tweezers or other instruments.

 - If you use contact lenses, don't wear them while your eye is healing.